Ensemble Kalman Methods: A Mean Field Perspective: Inverse Problems: Continuous Time

-To further elucidate the structure of Gaussian projected filtering for the inverse problem, we study its continuous time formulation from Subsection \ref{ssec:GPFDc} when applied to the specific state-observation model \eqref{eq:ipsd}, and its continuous time limit \eqref{eq:ipsdc}.
-Taking the limit $\Delta t \to 0$ in \eqref{eq:KF_analysis_add_IP} we obtain the following evolution equations for mean and covariance:
+To further elucidate the structure of Gaussian projected filtering for the inverse problem, we study its continuous time formulation from Subsection \ref{ssec:GPFDc} when applied to the specific state-observation model \eqref{eq:ipsdc}.
+To this end first recall the discrete time model \eqref{eq:ipsd} which has continuous time limit \eqref{eq:ipsdc}, Taking the limit $\Delta t \to 0$ in \eqref{eq:KF_analysis_add_IP_p}, the Gaussian projected filter for \eqref{eq:ipsd}, we obtain the following evolution equations for mean and covariance: